-2006 saw the publication of his first book The Periodic Table, Elements With Style!, and since then he has written a number of different titles, and has been a regular contributor to many other online and hard-copy chemistry projects.
-His work includes projects for Barnes & Noble SparkNotes, Shmoop, The Discovery Channel, Scholastic and many, many others.
+2006 saw the publication of his first book The Periodic Table, Elements With Style!
+Since then he has written a number of different titles, and has been a regular contributor to many other online, and hard-copy chemistry projects.
+His work includes projects for Barnes & Noble SparkNotes, Shmoop, The Discovery Channel, Scholastic, Nature Chemistry, ChemMatters magazine, and many, many others.

 His writing has attracted several awards including, in the UK the School Library Association’s Information Book Award in 2011, and in Austria the Wissenschaftsbuch des Jahre children’s award in 2012.
 In the USA, How To Make a Universe With 92 Ingredients won the 2014 American Institute of Physics Communication Award.